Safa Global Capital

 Annual Stewardship Report, published.

-The Foundation is audited annually by an MFSA-approved auditor, even where Maltese law would permit an opt-out below thresholds.
-By 30 June of each year, the Foundation publishes a Stewardship Report covering Shariah compliance of the operating arms, Reserved Matter decisions taken, Safa Global Society activity, and audited financial statements of the Foundation itself.
+The Foundation is audited annually by an independent approved auditor, even where local law would permit an opt-out below thresholds.
+By 30 June of each year, the Foundation publishes a Stewardship Report covering Shariah compliance of the operating pillars, Reserved Matter decisions taken, Safa Global Society activity, and audited financial statements of the Foundation itself.

-The Foundation is classified as a private purpose foundation under the Second Schedule.
-It does not register as a Voluntary Organisation, because it does not conduct direct charitable activities.
-Where the operating arms direct capital toward social-impact initiatives, the Foundation's role is to confirm the deployment is Shariah-compliant and mission-aligned, not to disburse the funds itself.
+The Foundation is a private purpose foundation, not a charity, and does not conduct direct charitable activities.
+Where the operating pillars direct capital toward social-impact initiatives, the Foundation's role is to confirm the deployment is Shariah-compliant and mission-aligned, not to disburse the funds itself.

 Read the surrounding work.